eglerean/datascience/content/lifecycle.md

 ::: {note}
 ## How do large language models work?
 How can I use them responsibly in my work?

-A comprehensive introduction on the topic with focus on responsible conduct of research is available at https://zenodo.org/records/14032261 and as video at https://www.youtube.com/watch?v=RTHtfGz0-sY
+A comprehensive introduction on the topic with focus on responsible conduct of research is available at [this zenodo link](https://zenodo.org/records/14032261) and as video at Aalto [University Research Services YouTube channel](https://www.youtube.com/watch?v=RTHtfGz0-sY)
 :::

 ## Data analysis III: qualitative research methods